 Shifts in business intelligence delivery from on-premise to Software-as-a-Service (SaaS) will encourage small business adoption of BI tools.
 Over the past decade, we’ve seen the proliferation of cloud in business.
 According to Gartner, by 2020, a corporate “no-cloud” policy will be as rare as a “no-internet” policy is today.

 Cloud deployments help reduce the cost of ownership and speed time to delivery for BI software.
 Small businesses typically don’t need to make considerations for vast databases of on-premise legacy content—as is often the case in large-sized companies—and can therefore more easily link their data sources with cloud-based BI software.

-3. “Citizen” data analysts will put data analysts out of a job
+3. “Citizen” data scientists will put data scientists out of a job

 Sam Underwood, VP of Business Strategy with Futurety, spotlights a trend in the marketplace.
 Vendors are starting to focus on employees who are likely managing data analytics on top of their core job responsibilities: